ome/omero-insight/README.md

       gradle build

   This will compile, build, test and create a distribution bundle.
-  To run OMERO.insight from the distribution bundle.
-Unzip omero-insight.zip, go to the omero-insight directory, from the command line, enter for example:
+  To run OMERO.insight from the distribution bundle unzip `omero-insight.zip` then go to the `omero-insight` directory and from the command line enter, for example:

      bin/omero-insight